gabrieleginestroni/ros-robotics-2022/project2/README.md

 | /map_server | publishes map as a topic  |
 | /path_finder | python node that prints the robot trajectory into the map image |
 | /amcl | amcl node for localization   |
+Bag files robotics2_final.bag and robotics3_final.bag have been used to test localization

 ## Trajectory drawer service
 The project provides a service that can be called to save a pgm image of the map with the trajectory the robot has followed so far